 - Using bar code scanners to find the location of inventory to be picked from a busy warehouse

-- Sending an order tracking link to your customer so they can stay informed of its location and estimated delivery time
+- Sending an order tracking link to your customer so they can get real-time tracking information like location and estimated delivery time

-As Wildcraft’s Laura Whitaker summarizes, “Fulfillment takes a lot of time and it's expensive to get wrong.
+As Wildcraft’s Laura Whitaker says, “Fulfillment takes a lot of time and it's expensive to get wrong.
 Between replacement products, extra shipping labels, and wasted time, the costs can really add up.”

 6. Be transparent with customers